-Elmendorf, a Republican, was the representative for New York's 4th congressional district from 1801 to 1803.
+Elmendorf was the representative for New York’s 4th congressional district and was a Republican.
+He served from 1801 to 1803.

 From Jun 1797 to Mar 1803, Elmendorf missed 57 of 393 roll call votes, which is 14.5%.
 This is on par with the median of 17.7% among the lifetime records of representatives serving in Mar 1803.
 The chart below reports missed votes over time.